OpenAssetIO/OpenAssetIO/doc/contributing/CODE_REVIEWS.md

 1. Grab the branch (or a CI build artifact if available), test functionality against the Acceptance Criteria defined for the work.
 2. Check implementation against the above priorities.
+Don't forget:
+   - If something was renamed, grep for the old name(s).
+   - If documentation was updated:
+     - Test any instructions from a clean starting point.
+     - Review built Doxygen docs and rendered Markdown, not the source.

 ## Making comments